Suvajitghosh2004/Suvajitghosh2004/README.md

 ## 🧠 About Me

-I’m a self-taught **Full Stack JavaScript Developer** focused on crafting scalable apps with clean UI and robust backend logic.
-I work primarily with the **MERN Stack (MongoDB, Express, React, Node.js)**.

-🚀 Passionate about building impactful software
+I’m a self-taught Full Stack Developer with a strong focus on building scalable, high-performance web applications.
+My expertise lies in the MERN Stack (MongoDB, Express.js, React.js, Node.js) — enabling me to craft seamless front-end interfaces backed by efficient and reliable server-side logic.

+💡 I thrive on solving real-world problems through code, designing user-centric experiences, and continuously refining my craft.

+🚀 Driven by impact: I love creating solutions that make a difference

-🌱 Constantly learning new tools and frameworks
+🌱 Lifelong learner: Always exploring new tools, libraries, and best practices

-🤝 Open to collaboration and freelance opportunities
+🤝 Team player: Open to remote work, collaborations, and freelance opportunities

 ---